 A knowledge and understanding of the impact of heavy metal toxicity environmental mobility and bio-availability.

-Skills in the safe handling of chemical materials, taking into account their physical and chemical properties, including any specific hazards associated with their use and to risk assess such hazards.
+Skills in the safe handling of chemical materials, taking into account their physical and chemical properties, including any specific hazards associated with their use and to risk assess such hazards, and the ability to implement the execution of experiments.

 Skills required for carrying out documented standard laboratory procedures involved in synthetic and analytical work in relation to organic and inorganic systems.
 Skills in observational and instrumental monitoring of physiochemical events and changes.
 The systematic and reliable documentation of the above.
 Operation of standard analytical instruments employed in the chemical sciences.